MicrosoftDocs/dynamics365smb-docs/business-central/receivables-how-reconcile-payments-auto-application.md

 On journal lines where a payment has been applied automatically to one or more open entries, the **Match Confidence** field has a value between Low and High to indicate the quality of the data matching that the suggested payment application is based on.
 In addition, the **Account Type** and **Account No.** fields are filled with information about the customer or vendor that the payment is applied to.
 If you have set up a text-to-account mapping, the automatic application can result in a match confidence value of **High - Text-to-Account Mapping**.

-For each journal line in the **Payment Reconciliation Journal** page, you can open the **Payment Application** page to see all candidate open entries for the payment and view detailed information for each entry about the data matching that a payment application is based on.
+For each journal line on the **Payment Reconciliation Journal** page, you can open the **Payment Application** page to see all candidate open entries for the payment and view detailed information for each entry about the data matching that a payment application is based on.
 Here, you can manually apply payments or reapply payments that were applied automatically to a wrong entry.
 For more information, see [Review or Apply Payments After Automatic Application](receivables-how-review-apply-payments-auto-application.md).

 > [!NOTE]
-> You can start the bank transactions import at the same time as you open the **Payment Reconciliation** Journal page for an existing payment reconciliation journal in the **Payment Reconciliation Journals** page.
+> You can start the bank transactions import at the same time as you open the **Payment Reconciliation** Journal page for an existing payment reconciliation journal on the **Payment Reconciliation Journals** page.
 The following procedure describes how to import bank transactions into the **Payment Reconciliation Journal** page after you have created a new journal.

 ## To reconcile payments using automatic application
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Reconciliation Journals**, and then choose the related link.